Zarra Trophy

 The Zarra Trophy is a trophy awarded annually by the Spanish sports daily Marca to the Spanish domestic player with the highest goal total in La Liga.
 It is named after the former Athletic Bilbao striker Telmo Zarra.

 It was awarded for the first time in 2006 to David Villa of Valencia.

-Winners

 La Liga

 Players in bold won the Pichichi Trophy in the same season.